 Windows

-• User Interface: Windows offers a familiar graphical user interface (GUI) with a start menu, taskbar, and system tray, making it easy for new users to navigate.
+- User Interface: Provides a familiar graphical interface with a start menu, taskbar, and system tray.

 Linux